Universal spectral correlations in open Floquet systems with localized leaks: Conclusions

 \section{Conclusions}

-We investigated the spectral properties of the leaky quantum standard map (QSM), which is an open Floquet system with a strongly chaotic classical limit and a spatially localized leak, and compared its spectral properties with those of the truncated circular orthogonal ensemble (TCOE) and the Ginibre unitary ensemble (GinUE).
-Our results demonstrate that the commonly assumed Ginibre universality for open quantum-chaotic systems does not generally apply when the openness is spatially localized.
+The paper investigates the spectral properties of strongly chaotic Floquet systems with localized leaks, focusing on the leaky quantum standard map (L-QSM) and comparing it with the truncated circular orthogonal ensemble (TCOE) as a random-matrix benchmark.
+The main goal is to understand how localized escape affects the local spectral correlations and the global distribution of the eigenvalues.

-For the long-lived resonances, which correspond to classical trajectories that avoid the leak for many iterations and therefore explore the phase space in an approximately ergodic manner, we find quantitative agreement with the TCOE in both the density of states and the short-range spectral correlations.
-This agreement persists for a wide range of moderate leak sizes.
-In contrast, these same resonances systematically deviate from GinUE predictions, exhibiting a pronounced accumulation near the unit circle and spectral correlations distinct from the Ginibre statistics.
+The study shows that the short-range spectral correlations in the bulk of the spectrum of the L-QSM and the TCOE are equivalent and follow the universal statistics of the non-Hermitian symmetry class AI$^\dagger$ (denoted by GinAI$^\dagger$), rather than the statistics of the unconstrained Ginibre ensemble (GinUE).
+This reflects the presence of transpose symmetry inherited from the time-reversal symmetry of the closed system.

-Short-lived resonances behave differently.
-They form a nonuniversal cluster near the origin of the complex plane and do not follow either TCOE or GinUE statistics.
-Their structure reflects the underlying non-ergodic Floquet eigenstates localized near the leak in the closed system, and thus encodes system-specific features.
+Interestingly, the agreement with GinAI$^\dagger$ statistics is not controlled by the truncation ratio of the L-QSM and TCOE matrices, but rather by the absolute number of removed columns.
+Consequently, as the matrices increase, smaller leaks are sufficient to drive the spectral correlations toward those of the GinAI${}^{\dagger}$ ensemble.
+Furthermore, the COE limit is achieved only when the truncation is smaller than one full column.
+This analysis provides new insight into the interplay between residual unitary structure and the emergent non-Hermitian spectral statistics induced by truncation.

-Motivated by earlier studies that sufficiently strong truncation could take random matrices toward the Ginibre limit, we also analyzed the TCOE as the truncation ratio increases.
-While the density of states of the TCOE indeed approaches the GinUE circular law, the spectral correlations do not converge to the Ginibre prediction.
-This suggests that truncated unitary ensembles form a separate non-Hermitian universality class.
+Although local spectral correlations quickly converge to the AI$^\dagger$ universality class, the approach toward the Ginibre circular law requires a large leakage.
+This reveals a clear distinction between the dependence of the local and global spectral properties of the Floquet systems on the size of the localized leak.

-Taken together, our results show that the spectral statistics of long-lived resonances in quantum-chaotic systems with localized leakage are accurately captured by the TCOE rather than by the GinUE.
-This insight clarifies the limits of Ginibre universality in open quantum systems and has direct relevance for interpreting experiments in microwave and optical billiards, quantum dots, and other platforms where loss is spatially localized.
+Our results clarify the role of symmetry constraints in the spectral properties of open Floquet systems and has direct relevance for experimental platforms where loss is spatially localized.
 Interesting future directions include exploring multiple leaks and time-dependent openness.